jdhchow/TrapTheCatRL/README.md

 edge of the board or cannot move.

 ### Reinforcement Learning
-Player.py contains a reinforcement learning algorithm for the player.
-Cat.py has deterministic strategies for the cat.
+The Model/ folder contains some trained models for the player and cat to play on a 5x5 grid.
+There are many opportunities to improve the current algorithms and refactor the code.